-The benchmark results, depicted in Figure 2(a) and the third line of Table 4(a), show that, under BLP heterogeneity settings, EHA continues to predict tariff counterfactuals very accurately.
-The CES approximation overpredicts the change in domestic market share by one third of a percentage point.13 A fundamental difference from the simulation reported in Table 3 is that we now estimate η rather than assuming the average own-price elasticity is known.
-The cross-country tariff variation in equation (7) estimates $\check{\eta} = 4.29$ on average.
-This is larger than the own-price elasticity (4) because α heterogeneity causes firms to pass on to consumers more than 100% of their costs increases.
-The average pass-through rate and elasticity reported in the last two columns of Table 4 are 1.65 and 1.14, respectively.
+The benchmark results, depicted in the third line of Table 5 and in Figure 4(a), show that, under BLP heterogeneity settings, EHA continues to predict Mixed Logit tariff counterfactuals accurately.
+The CES approximation overpredicts the change in domestic market share by only one third of a percentage point.19 A fundamental difference from the simulation reported in Table 3 is that we now estimate η rather than assuming the average own-price elasticity is known.
+The cross-country tariff variation in equation (8) estimates $\ddot{\eta} = 4.29$ on average.
+This is larger than the calibrated own-price elasticity of 4 because α heterogeneity causes firms to pass on to consumers more than 100% of their costs increases.
+The average pass-through rate and elasticity reported in the last two columns of Table 5 are 1.65 and 1.14, respectively.
 This is because α heterogeneity creates a force that selects consumers according to their individual elasticity, raising the pass-through elasticity from around two thirds to a level just over unity.